Development regions of Nepal

 Prior to the promulgation of a new constitution in 2015 after an earthquake, Nepal was divided into five development regions (विकास क्षेत्र), 14 administrative zones (अञ्चल) and 75 districts (जिल्ला).
 The 14 administrative zones were grouped into five development regions.
 Each district is headed by a Chief District Officer (CDO) responsible for maintaining law and order and coordinating the work of field agencies of the various government ministries.

 The five development regions of Nepal were (from east to west):

-King Birendra divided the entire Kingdom in 4 different regions in 2029 BS (1972).
+King Birendra divided the entire kingdom into four different regions in 2029 BS (1972):